 These are the two types of sleep apnea, with the latter being the rare one.

-- Central sleep apnea– Under this type, the airway is not blocked as such but the instable respiratory center results in the failure of the brain to signal to the muscles to breather during sleep.
+- Central sleep apnea– Under this type, the airway is not blocked as such but the unstable respiratory center results in the failure of the brain to signal to the muscles to breathe during sleep.

 The breathing disruption brought on by sleep apnea does not happen during the daytime due to the stiffness of muscle in the airway that promotes normal breathing.
 Sleep apnea is present when:

 - The throat muscles relax more than the normal amount

 - Larger tongue and tonsils, with a narrower windpipe

 - Excess weight that causes an extra layer of fat to form in the throat

 - The unusual shape of the head

 The persons who are at greater risk of developing sleep apnea are those who are male, overweight, older than forty, have nasal obstruction from certain problems, genetically inclined, and have a large neck size.

 Among the many signs and symptoms of sleep apnea, the one that is more frequently observed is that of chronic and loud snoring.
 This tends to be more when the individual sleeps by lying on the back.
 Another symptom that is also easily recognizable is feeling extremely sleepy in the daytime and falling asleep quickly when not active.
 The affected individual is also likely to experience difficulty concentrating, trouble learning, headache, irritation, depression, mood swings, and waking up with a dry mouth.